Hooke's Law: Understanding Spring Force and Elastic Behavior

 Step 2: Visual Decoding

 Draw a 1D axis.
-Choose +x+x in the stretch direction.
-Mark x=0x=0 at equilibrium and x>0x>0 at the stretched position.
-The spring force points toward equilibrium (opposite +x+x).
+Choose in the stretch direction.
+Mark at the spring’s natural length and at the stretched position.
+The spring force points back toward natural length (opposite ).

 Step 3: Physics Modeling